-In 2011, the Dominican Sisters of St. Cecilia (the “Nashville Dominicans”) celebrated the 50th anniversary of Aquinas College in Nashville, Tennessee.
-It was also a new beginning for the College, with a new president, Sister Mary Sarah Galbraith, O.P., opened its first housing for resident students, and launched graduate programs in teacher education and nursing education.
+The Dominican Sisters of St. Cecilia (the “Nashville Dominicans”) celebrated the 50th anniversary of Aquinas College in Nashville, Tennessee, in 2011.
+Since then, the College has welcomed a new president, Sister Mary Sarah Galbraith, O.P., opened its first housing for resident students, and launched graduate programs in teacher education and nursing education.

 Begun in 1928 as a teacher-training school for Dominican sisters, Aquinas became a junior college in 1961 and a four-year college in 1994.
-Its education program is the training ground for lay people as well as the Dominican sisters who teach in 33 Catholic schools in 22 dioceses in the United States.
+Its education program is the training ground for lay people as well as the Dominican sisters who teach in 41 Catholic schools in 16 states and 22 dioceses in the United States.
 And the Sisters belong to one of the few congregations of women religious in the United States that today enjoy significant growth—nearly 50 percent in the last 15 years.

 Unlike many Catholic colleges that are now legally independent of the religious congregations that founded them, the Dominican Sisters of St. Cecilia have never ceded control of Aquinas.
 They are the sole owners of the College, with a mixed lay-religious board of trustees.
 Sister Mary Sarah entered the Congregation in 1988, has advanced degrees in education administration and history, and has worked as a teacher, professor, principal, and dean in various Catholic schools and colleges.

-The undergraduate tuition remains far below the average private college tuition in Tennessee, and even lower than the national norm.
+The undergraduate tuition remains far below the average private college tuition in the country.

-Even with large numbers of students in education and nursing majors, Aquinas integrates the liberal arts and Catholic teaching into the undergraduate programs for each of its four schools: nursing, education, business, and arts and sciences.
+Aquinas integrates the liberal arts and Catholic teaching into the undergraduate programs for each of its four schools: nursing, education, business, and arts and sciences.
 According to one administrator, the College strives to teach “what theology and philosophy have to say about other disciplines.”

 Nursing, education, and business students take fewer theology and philosophy courses, but still at least 40 percent of total credits come from the liberal arts.